The Keystone State Chapter Annual Awards Program focuses on the achievements of our ASPA chapter members and public administration students.

 2. Demonstrated leadership of an activity or project that advanced the mission and vision of ASPA by improving or expanding state chapter operations.

-1. Must be a graduate student at an institute of higher education in Pennsylvania who is currently employed full time in a government agency (local, state, or federal), a nonprofit organization, an institute of higher education or a health administration entity.
+1. Must be a graduate student at or recent alumnus (not more than 10 years from the date of degree) from an institute of higher education in Pennsylvania who is currently employed full time in a government agency (local, state, or federal), a nonprofit organization, an institute of higher education or a health administration entity.

 2. Demonstrates a commitment to scholarship and public service that promotes the achievement of innovative solutions to the challenges of governance in the public administration profession.